dolphinkiss/cookiecutter-django-aws-eb/{{cookiecutter.project_name}}/README.md

 # sudo docker exec -it <CONTAINER ID> /app/.vedocker/bin/python /app/manage.py createsuperuser
 ```

+### Running management commands on the EC2 instances

+There is a script located at /home/ec2-user/django-manage.sh that you can use to run management commands
+{% if cookiecutter.aws_ebs_type == "docker" %}inside of the docker container{% endif %}.

+{% if cookiecutter.aws_ebs_type == "docker" %}
 ### eb local

 If you have docker installed, you can run the container locally.
 The DJANGO_ALLOWED_HOSTS setting in eb local mode
-refers to the IP address of the host machine, or in case of OSX the virtual machines shared IP.
-DJANGO_DATABASE_URL
+should be set to the IP address of the host machine, or in case of OSX the virtual machines shared IP.
-is also required.
-See https://github.com/kennethreitz/dj-database-url#url-schema for supported formats.
+DJANGO_DATABASE_URL is also required.
+See https://github.com/kennethreitz/dj-database-url#url-schema for supported
+formats.

 ```
 # eb init